javorszky/adventofcode2022/day9/readme.md

 Simulate your complete hypothetical series of motions.
 How many positions does the tail of the rope visit at least once?

 ### Solution
+Kind of convoluted.
+I created a struct to keep track of things.
+The struct has
+* `[2]int` for the current tail and head coordinates
+* `map[int]struct{}` to keep track of where the tail has been, and
+* a logger

+For helper functions there's one called `coordToBinary` which turns an x,y coordinate into one number by adding 512 to both (so as to not deal with negative numbers), and then shifting the x coordinate by 10 bits, and then oring them.

+There's another one for visualisations: those are useful for testing / debugging.

+And a third for parsing the commands: what does "U 5" mean?

+Basic logic:
+* for each line of the commands
+  * figure out the direction, and how much distance to move
+  * pass that onto the `moveHead` method on the rope
+  * depending on the direction a unit coordinate pair is selected
+  * and then a for loop happens for the distance
+    * within each loop the head is moved by the unit coordinate pair
+    * then a check happens to see whether the head-tail distance is big enough for the tail to move with it
+      * if it is, all 16 possible locations of the tail with relation to the head are considered, and depending on that, a unit coordinate is chosen
+      * the tail is moved by that coordinate pair
+      * its location is recorded in the map
+* at the end of it we read the lenght of the tail trace map, and that is our solution

 ## Part 2